callstack/react-native-builder-bob/docs/pages/esm.md

   "targets": [
     ["commonjs", { "esm": true }],
     ["module", { "esm": true }],
-    "typescript",
+    ["typescript", { "esm": true }]
   ]
 }
 ```

 The `"esm": true` option enables ESM-compatible output by adding the `.js` extension to the import statements in the generated files.
+For TypeScript, it also generates 2 sets of type definitions: one for the CommonJS build and one for the ES module build.

 It's recommended to specify `"moduleResolution": "Bundler"` in your `tsconfig.json` file as well: